CodePapa360/Forkify-Recipe-App/README.md

 Check out the <a href="https://forkify-recipe-app-codepapa360.netlify.app/" target="_blank">live demo of Forkify here</a>.
 </h2>
 <p align="left">
-Forkify is a recipe search app that allows users to search for and save their favorite recipes.
-The app fetches recipes from a large database using an API and allows users to adjust serving sizes, which dynamically adjusts ingredient lists and cooking instructions.
-Built with modern web technologies like HTML5, CSS3, and JavaScript, the app features a clean and intuitive user interface.
-It also employs advanced JavaScript concepts like asynchronous programming, ES6 modules, and object-oriented programming to deliver a seamless user experience.
+Forkify is a recipe search and saving app, built with HTML5, CSS3, and JavaScript.
+It features an intuitive user interface and dynamic serving size adjustment.
+The app uses advanced JavaScript concepts like asynchronous programming, ES6 modules, and object-oriented programming.
 Forkify was created by Jonas Smechmann in his Udemy course and this app was built as part of a personal project to learn JavaScript.
 </p>

+## Features
+- Search for recipes: Find recipes using keywords or ingredients.
+- View recipe details: See ingredients, cooking instructions, and serving size.
+- Bookmark recipes: Save your favorite recipes for later.
+- Add recipes: Create and share your own recipes.
+- Pagination: Easily navigate search results.

+## Built with
+- JavaScript
+- CSS3
+- HTML5
+- Parcel
+- NPM

 <p align="center">
   <img alt="Forkify App" src="./src/img/forkify-app-screenshot.png" width="100%" />
 </p>

 ## Flowchart